WICG/trust-token-api/README.md

 If there are no tokens available for the given issuer or the issuer doesn't support raw token redemptions, the returned promise rejects with an error.
 Otherwise, the token is attached in the Sec-Trust-Token request header.

-If that sites needs a redemption attestation to forward to other parties, it can redeem an issuer.example token and receive a Signed Redemption Record that can be used as a redemption attestation using the Fetch API:
+If that sites needs a redemption attestation to forward to other parties, it can redeem an issuer.example token and receive a Redemption Record that can be used as a redemption attestation using the Fetch API:

 ```
 fetch('<issuer>/.well-known/trust-token', {
   trustToken: {
-    type: 'srr-token-redemption',
+    type: 'rr-token-redemption',
     issuer: <issuer>,
     refreshPolicy: {none, refresh}
   }